Shared Services Canada System Maintenance Notice

 Failure to provide a letter of support that meets the above criteria could result in the letter being removed from consideration in the calculation of the matching funds requirement.
 Failure to meet the minimum matching funds requirement could render the application ineligible.

 Provide a clear summary of your proposal indicating the challenges or issues to be addressed.

 Expected outcomes (mandatory)

-The project’s expected outcomes are essential for the adjudication of the proposal and are part of the Challenge evaluation criterion.
+The project’s expected outcomes are essential for the merit review of the proposal and are part of the Challenge evaluation criterion.
 Elaborate on the potential benefits and/or outcomes of your proposed project.
 You will be able to share how your outcomes have evolved in follow-up achievement reports.